a crystal clear hot tub with therapy jets

 Reasons why your Jacuzzi jets won’t turn off:

 • Air lock: An airlock is a pocket of air that gets trapped in the plumbing of your Jacuzzi.
-This can prevent water from flowing through the jets properly, and can also cause them to turn on or off unexpectedly.
+This can prevent water from flowing through the jets properly and cause them to turn on or off unexpectedly.

 • Faulty control panel: The control panel is what you use to turn the jets on and off.
-If the control panel is faulty, it may not be sending the correct signals to the jets, causing them to stay on even when you turn them off.
+If the control panel is defective, it may not send the correct signals to the jets, causing them to stay on even when you turn them off.

-• Faulty pump: The pump is what circulates the water through the Jacuzzi jets.
-If the pump is faulty, it may not be able to generate enough pressure to turn the jets off completely.
+• Faulty pump: The pump circulates the water through the Jacuzzi jets.
+If the pump is defective, it may not be able to generate enough pressure to turn the jets off completely.

-• Faulty jet valve: Each jet has a valve that controls the flow of water through it.
-If a jet valve is faulty, it may not be able to close completely, even when you turn the jet off.
+• Faulty jet valve: Each jet has a valve controlling the water flow.
+If a jet valve is defective, it may not close completely, even when the plane is turned off.

 jets working in a hot tub and water are bubbling